ivop/atari8080/README.md

 If you look at the source code, you'll already find lots of comments and ponderings about how to implement this efficiently in assembly.
 My goal is ~20 6502 instructions per 8080 instruction on average.
-I never said this is going run fast.
-A Rapidus expansion will speed it up tremendously.
+I never said this is going to run lightening fast :) A Rapidus expansion will speed it up tremendously.
 Chances are I'm going to run BDOS natively, too, (not just BIOS) and use CP/M 65 for that with a wrapper that transforms the BIOS calls and return values.
 Perhaps even run the whole emulator on CP/M 65?